-Figure D-6 shows the surface assembly and staging areas.
-Security officers remain at the primary staging area gate 24 hours a day, and the vehicle trap is opened for personnel during emergency evacuations.
-The north gate has a single-person gate and a large gate which can be opened, similar to the main gates for the primary staging area.
-The east gate is a turnstile gate.
-Upon notification, security personnel will respond, open gates, and facilitate egress for evacuation.

-If a building or area evacuation is necessary, the RCRA Emergency Coordinator, in conjunction 28 with the Incident Commander, will determine which assembly area is to be used and will 29 communicate the selection to facility personnel.
-The preferred evacuation route is determined 30 based on the nature of the event, prevailing weather conditions, and actual or potential 31 radiological release.
-If site evacuation is necessary, the RCRA Emergency Coordinator, in 32 conjunction with the Incident Commander, will decide which staging area is to be used and will 33 communicate the selection to facility personnel.
-The WIPP site evacuation routes are shown in 34 Figure D-8.
-The surface evacuation alarm and public address system are used to direct 35 personnel evacuation.
-Persons responsible for surface accountability will direct personnel to the 36 selected staging area outside the security fence.
-37

-- 38 Personnel report to the designated assembly or staging area where accountability is conducted - 39 (Figure D-6).
+- Figure D-6 shows the surface assembly and staging areas and the evacuation gates.
+Security - officers remain at the primary staging area gate 24 hours a day, and the vehicle trap is opened - for personnel during emergency evacuations.
+The north gate has a single-person gate and a - large gate which can be opened, similar to the main gates for the primary staging area. - Alternative evacuation route exit points are located at the east and south gates.
+The east and - south gates are turnstile gates.
+Upon notification, security personnel will respond, open gates, - and facilitate egress for evacuation. - 17 If a building or area evacuation is necessary, the RCRA Emergency Coordinator, in conjunction - with the Incident Commander, will determine which assembly area is to be used and will - communicate the selection to facility personnel.
+The preferred evacuation route is determined - 20 based on the nature of the event, prevailing weather conditions, and actual or potential - radiological release.
+If site evacuation is necessary, the RCRA Emergency Coordinator, in - conjunction with the Incident Commander, will decide which staging area is to be used and will - communicate the selection to facility personnel.
+The WIPP site evacuation routes are shown in - 24 Figure D-8.
+The surface evacuation alarm and public address system are used to direct - personnel evacuation.
+Persons responsible for surface accountability will direct personnel to the - selected staging area outside the security fence. - 27 Personnel report to the designated assembly or staging area where accountability is conducted - 28 (Figure D-6).
 Personnel who are working in a contaminated area when site evacuation is - announced will assemble at specific staging areas for potentially contaminated personnel in - order to minimize contact with other personnel during the evacuation.

-1 D-8b Underground Assembly Areas and Egress Hoist Stations
+31 D-8b Underground Assembly Areas and Egress Hoist Stations

-- 2 Depending upon the type of emergency and level of response, it may be necessary for - 3 personnel in the underground to shelter in place, report top designated assembly areas (Figure - 4 D-7), or to evacuate the underground.
-Underground personnel are trained to immediately report - 5 to assembly areas under specific circumstances (i.e., loss of underground power or ventilation). - 6 Underground accountability is taken when the underground is sheltered in place or evacuated. - 7 The Underground Controller is responsible for underground personnel accountability.
-Each - 8 assembly area contains a mine page phone, miner's aid station, and evacuation maps. - 9 In accordance with 30 CFR §57.11050, the mine maintains two escapeways.
-These - 10 escapeways are designated as Egress Hoist Stations.
-When the need for an underground - evacuation has been determined, underground personnel report to the Egress Hoist Stations. - Decontamination of underground personnel will be conducted the same way as described for surface decontamination.
-Contaminated personnel are trained to remain segregated from other - 14 personnel until radiological contamination control personnel can respond.
+- 32 Depending upon the type of emergency and level of response, it may be necessary for - personnel in the underground to shelter in place, report top designated assembly areas (Figure - D-7), or to evacuate the underground.
+Underground personnel are trained to immediately report - to assembly areas under specific circumstances (i.e., loss of underground power or ventilation). - Underground accountability is taken when the underground is sheltered in place or evacuated. - The Underground Controller is responsible for underground personnel accountability.
+Each - assembly area contains a mine page phone, miner's aid station, and evacuation maps. - In accordance with 30 CFR §57.11050, the mine maintains two escapeways.
+These - 40 escapeways are designated as Egress Hoist Stations.
+When the need for an underground - evacuation has been determined, underground personnel report to the Egress Hoist Stations.

+- 1 Decontamination of underground personnel will be conducted the same way as described for - 2 surface decontamination.
+Contaminated personnel are trained to remain segregated from other - 3 personnel until radiological contamination control personnel can respond.

-15 D-8c Plan for Surface Evacuation
+4 D-8c Plan for Surface Evacuation

-- 16 Surface evacuation notification is initiated by the CMRO, as directed by the RCRA Emergency - 17 Coordinator, via sound-ing of the surface evacuation alarm and providing incident information - via the public address system.
-The persons responsible for surface accountability assist - 19 personnel in evacuation from their areas.
-Egress routes from buildings and site evacuation - routes and instructions are posted in designated areas throughout the site.
-Egress routes from - the WHB Unit are shown in Figures D-6a, D-6b, and D-6c. - If the ERT members have been notified to respond to an identified area, these members will not depart the site during an evacuation, but will report to the Incident Commander for instructions - and accountability.
-The ERT members will not evacuate until released by the Incident - 25 Commander.
+- 5 Surface evacuation notification is initiated by the CMRO, as directed by the RCRA Emergency - 6 Coordinator, via sound-ing of the surface evacuation alarm and providing incident information - via the public address system.
+The persons responsible for surface accountability assist - personnel in evacuation from their areas.
+Egress routes from buildings and site evacuation - 9 routes and instructions are posted in designated areas throughout the site.
+Egress routes from - the WHB Unit are shown in Figures D-6a, D-6b, and D-6c.

-26 D-8d Plan for Underground Evacuation
+11 D-8d Plan for Underground Evacuation